vinvapp/vinvapp/README.md

 ### Hi there, I'm Vincent - here: [vinvapp][website]

-## I'm a Student, Friend, Tech-enthusiast, Wanna-Be-Entrepreneur
+## I'm a Student, Tech-enthusiast, Wanna-Be-Entrepreneur

 - Interested in all tech and keen to learn
 - Looking forward to collaborate!
-- 2022 Goals: be more actively coding
+- 2023 Goals: be more actively coding
 - Hobbies: traveling, sailing and Volleyball
 - Just got a Wing-foil board, hit me up if you have a foil recommendation